 The Vive Trigger Finger Splint uses lightweight and breathable neoprene to help wick away moisture.
 It also has an aluminum brace to provide support.

-Vive claims that its universally sized splint will fit on any finger and stay in place during wear.
+Vive claims that its universally sized splint will fit any finger and stay in place during wear.
 A person can also take advantage of fasteners that allow them to tighten or loosen the fit a little.

 Vive provides a 60-day unconditional money-back guarantee.
-People who are interested in purchasing the splint can find it on Amazon.

 The Neo G Finger Splint comes in four different lengths and can fit both the left and right hand.
 It has a flexible shell that can bend into the required shape.

-One drawback, however, is that it only works for the middle three fingers.
+The drawback is that it only works for the middle three fingers.

 The product uses a lightweight aluminum brace for support and a soft sponge for comfort.